Good Times Country Cookin’

 and a corn muffin.
 Tina had fried fish, broccoli (which was steamed and crunchy!), sweet potato dressing, and a roll (more on this roll later).

 I report to you that this is fine comfort food and you deserve to drive over to Good Times Country Cookin’ and indulge yourself especially if you have had a hard day and people have been less than kind or you happen to feel physically, emotionally, or intellectually a little pewley (sp?).
 Plus Good Times serve such big portions that you will have comfort food at your next meal (unless you are totally out of control and right on, no judgement in that).
 They gave me two pieces of pork chops and Tina three fried fish.
-The crust on the pork chop was crispy, crunchy, and tasty like Mee Maw or Big Big or Nana served up back in the day way back yonder and over there in them somewhat fictitious good ol’ days .
+The crust on the pork chop was crispy, crunchy, and tasty like Mee Maw or Big Big or Nana served upimg_5193 back in the day way back yonder and over there in them somewhat fictitious good ol’ days .
 Yum.
 And the collards?
 They are good and cooked with little or no meat.
 Tina’s fish was delicious but I liked my fried poke chop better.
 She got the best side dish with the sweet potato dressing which she topped with chopped onion.
 So we were stepping in high cotton.
 But my friend I will tell you straight out the glass was 99.5% full.
 The roll was straight out of a Costco package blah kinda of thing.
-It’s a little unkind to even mention it except I do have my reviewer credo that I must live by: semper nasopharyngialibus non punchibus — always never get punched in the nose.
+It’s a little img_5190unkind to even mention it except I do have my reviewer credo that I must live by: semper nasopharyngialibus non punchibus — always never get punched in the nose.
 No wait, that is my comedy credo.
 My reviewer credo: semper dicere verum — always try to tell the truth.
 Just remember Good Times Country Cookin’ — 99.5% delicious.
 I gotta give Good Times Country Cookin‘ rating of 4-nice! (rating system explained) I’ll be back for breakfast and then dinner again.
 But I’m spacing out my visits because of my diet.
 Hopefully I will have this eating extravaganza worked off in a few days and then bring it on bang a gong!